As an answering and telecommunications company, we understand seasonal upswings.

-We won’t even attempt to act like we know anything about which courses or training sessions will help an HVAC company like yours thrive.
-But, we do know what can make even your greatest attempts at marketing fail.
-It is the inability to capture callers and appropriate data in response to your marketing message(s).
 How do we know this?
-Because we have received phone calls from clients asking for help, telling us that they ran a marketing campaign and were inundated with calls that they were unprepared to receive.
+Because we have received phone calls from clients asking for help, telling us that they ran a marketing campaign and were overwhelmed with calls that they were unprepared to receive.

-Three ways that you can prevent this from happening is to make sure that you:
+Three ways that you can prevent call overflows this from happening is to make sure that you:

-2) Have an answering service on retainer to handle overflow calls in case you need their assistance when responses start coming in so that you can capture all of your calls.
+- Hire an answering service to handle overflow calls in case you need their assistance when responses start coming in so that you can capture all of your calls.

-3) Partner with an answering service to take all of your calls and schedule appointments during your marketing endeavors so that you can focus on your customers and appointments.
+- Partner with an answering service to take all of your calls and schedule appointments during your marketing endeavors so that you can focus on your customers and appointments

-No matter what you choose to do to keep your business afloat during your off season, just make sure that you are putting your best foot forward.
-If it is training, only you know what will help your individual business thrive.
-If it is a marketing, make sure that you are adequately prepared to receive feedback from your messaging.
+No matter what you choose to do to keep your business afloat during your off-season, just make sure that you are putting your best foot forward.